Anshuman-37/MLIS_2/examples/intro/Readme.md

-## The workin of this is bit different to understand
+## The working of this is bit counter intutive to understand

 ![Image](https://github.com/Anshuman-37/MLIS_2/blob/main/examples/intro/Neural_Representaino.jpg?raw=true)